kravciak/kubewarden-docs/docs/reference/monitor-mode.md

 The `mode` is an attribute included in the `ClusterAdmissionPolicy` and `AdmissionPolicy` resources.
 There are two values that the `mode` attribute can assume: `monitor` and `protect`.
-The `mode` defaults to `protect` if omitted.
+The `mode` defaults to `monitor` if omitted.

-To create a policy in `monitor mode` you to need include the `mode: monitor` as part of the specification of the resource.
+To create a policy in `protect mode` you to need include the `mode: protect` as part of the specification of the resource.
 For example, as highlighted, in this `ClusterAdmissionPolicy`:

 ```yaml